Whey bread: my new favorite

 In this case, there isn’t any risk of “explosion”, but there’s a risk of mushroom shape loaf.
 If this happens it’s possible the bread gets stuck in the edges of the pan and it will not come out of the tin after it cools down.
 The best you can do is control the proofing and start baking when the center of the loaf is, at most, 1-1.5cm above the edge of the pan.
 This dough is very elastic, so it’ll have a nice oven spring.
 For smaller loaves, I use this loaf pan and it serves me well.
 It’s very versatile and useful for small cakes, banana bread, etc.

-How to shape this loaf
+How to shape this whey bread

 Deflate the dough gently and well by kneading it for a couple of minutes, let it rest for 5 minutes, and then roll it into a rectangle slightly narrower than the length of your loaf pan and as long as your dough allows you while keeping at least ½ inch thickness (if it’s thinner it might get stuck on your counter and be easier to trap air as you roll it).
 Shape the dough into a log and put it in the pan.
 If you’re using a Pullman loaf, close the lid.
 If your loaf pan doesn’t have a lid, cover the dough with plastic wrap or put the pan inside a large enough plastic bag.